txlyre/wunderwaffle/README.md

 1. Install Python >=3.7 and Node.js ==any
 2. Install Python's packages: websockets, requests, asyncio
 3. Create a file «accs.txt»
-4. Fill it with accounts formatted aa «login:password»(note that first line is master account, but other are workers)
+4. Fill it with accounts formatted as «login:password»(note that first line is master account, but other are workers)
 5. Run «python wunderwaffle.py»
 6. Coins will be automatically mined by all workers and transfered to the master